 - Then we have to remove Windows Live Messenger from Programs and Features.
 So go to Start then under search type in Programs and Features.

 - Under Programs and Features look for Windows Live Essentials then click of Uninstall

-- Then it will give you an option to Remove all the Windows Live Programs like Windows Live Mail, Windows Live Writer etc. You might wanna remove all of them then it will more smooth.
+- Then it will give you an option to Remove all the Windows Live Programs like Windows Live Mail, Windows Live Writer, etc. You might wanna remove all of them; then, it will be more smooth.

 - Once the Uninstall is completed, then download and install CCleaner.
 Once it’s uninstalled, then run CCleaner.